-Teledyne Detcon Model TP-524D hydrogen sulfide sensors are non-intrusive "Smart" sensors designed to detect and monitor H2S in air.
+Teledyne Detcon Model TP-624D hydrogen sulfide sensors are non-intrusive "Smart" sensors designed to detect and monitor H2S in air.
 Ranges of detection are 0-20ppm, 0-50ppm, and 0-100ppm.
 The sensor features an LED display of current reading, fault, and calibration status.
-The Sensor is equipped with a standard analog 4-20mA output.
+The sensor is equipped with standard analog 4-20mA and ModbusTM RTU outputs.
 A primary feature of the sensor is its method of automatic calibration, which guides the user through each step via fully scripted instructions displayed on the LED display.